Collaborating, Learning, and Adapting for Water Security, Sanitation, and Hygiene

 Learning in the Future

 Despite the significant investment in evidence generation USAID has made to-date, many lingering gaps remain.
 Some of these important gaps are related to evidence supporting key implementation approaches employed in sector programming to maximize impact.
 To galvanize investments in filling these gaps, the Agency launched the Water for the World Implementation Research Agenda (2020) that identifies 27 broad research questions that are critical to improve implementation of WASH development activities.
 These questions represent the culmination of an extensive evidence review and consultation process that included mapping evidence gaps associated with current programmatic approaches, and of prioritizing those evidence gaps through broad consultation.
-Centrally funded activities are currently in design to begin answering a subset of these critical questions.
-USAID bilateral investments will also coalesce around filling evidence gaps identified in the research agenda.
+Three centrally funded mechanisms are seeking to address these research questions.
+For more information on each mechanism and their work, visit their pages:

 The dynamic cycle of CLA is ongoing and iterative.
 New learning will continue to emerge, and USAID will work hand-in-hand with governments, implementing partners, and donor counterparts to internalize new findings and apply them to maximize sector impact, including by pivoting mid-implementation if needed.
 USAID will also remain steadfast in its desire to enhance monitoring as a key tool to facilitate activity- and project-level adaptation when needed.
 To that end, USAID has released a Water and Development Indicator Handbook.
 The handbook, which is available to all, includes all current standard performance indicators and provides guidance on how to measure specific indicators for a variety of programmatic approaches.